 This decree applies to both existing and newly constituted companies.
 The licenses granted under this decree will have a validity period of three years.

-This client alert has been prepared for clients and professional associates of Meysan Partners.
+This client alert has been prepared for clients and professional associates of Meysan.
 Whilst every effort has been made to ensure accuracy, this client alert is not an exhaustive analysis of the area of law discussed.
-Meysan partners cannot accept responsibility for any loss incurred by any person acting or refraining from action as a result of the material in this client alert.
+Meysan cannot accept responsibility for any loss incurred by any person acting or refraining from action as a result of the material in this client alert.

 Navigating Restrictive Acts under Kuwaiti Anti-trust Laws